Sonasi986/Sonasi986/README.md

 ### Hi there 👋
+My name is Sonasi and I'm an iOS Developer.

 <!--
 **Sonasi986/Sonasi986** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.